SelrahcD/selrahcd.github.io/_drafts/ideas.md

 Plusieurs niveaux de "sécurité" : hermod retry queues => only the last one is usefull

-I'm to stupid to use your clever shit
+I'm too stupid to use your clever shit